New Jersey Sued Over Laws Requiring Permits to Buy and Carry Guns

 Each handgun purchase requires a separate purchase permit.
 The lawsuit also accuses Mr. Olivo—and others—of slow-walking permit applications, further limiting the number of firearms that can be purchased under New Jersey’s “one-gun-a-month” law.

-The plaintiffs claim the system creates an environment in which the mere possession of a gun, a right guaranteed under the Second Amendment, makes one guilty of a crime.
+The plaintiffs claim that the system creates an environment in which the mere possession of a gun, a right guaranteed under the Second Amendment, makes one guilty of a crime.
 In addition, carry permits are issued for specific firearms.
-If a person is carrying a gun not listed on their permit, he or she can be charged with a crime.
+If a person is carrying a gun not listed on his or her permit, that person can be charged with a crime.

 Mr. Olivo declined to comment on the specifics of the lawsuit.
 He said that police chiefs have little discretion when it comes to approving licenses or permits.
 The criteria for each permit are laid out in New Jersey statute 2c-58-3, which provides recourse for those denied a permit.